seagle0128/qmk_firmware/keyboards/keychron/q1/rev_0100/keymaps/seagle0128/readme.md

 ## seagle0128 Keychron Q1 keymap (ANSI rev_0100) v1.0.5

-This keymap builds on the keymap by Mike Killewald (mikekillewald) and Grayson Carr (gtg465x), and support EC11 rotary encoder.
+This keymap builds on the keymap by Mike Killewald (mikekillewald), and support EC11 rotary encoder.

 ## Features:
 - Support EC11 rotary encoder
+  - Default:  Volume Up/Down
+  - Shift:    Mouse Wheel Down/Up
+  - Ctrl:     Page Down/Up
+  - Alt:      Zoom In/Out.
+Push button to reset
+  - RGB indicator:
+        - Fn+B will toggle mute or play/stop. (default: mute)
+        - Applicable for the browsers and some applications, but not all.

 - On macOS, F3 opens Mission Control and F4 opens Launchpad without needing to configure shortcuts in System Preferences
 - RGB lighting turns off when the computer sleeps
 - Caps Lock RGB indicator